xdefago/stats-ci/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+# Contributing

+I will gladly and carefully consider any constructive comments that you have to offer.
+In particular, I will be considering constructive feedback both on the interface and the calculations with the following priorities correctness, code readability, genericity, efficiency.

+Currently, the following are on my TODO list:

+* \[feature\] confidence intervals for regression parameters.
+* \[stats\] review/fix statistical tests
+* \[API\] reduce panicking code
+* \[Refactoring\] restructure error results